 Tips for Purchasing and Storing Olive Oil

 In terms of sustainability, buying organic olive oil produced in the US is your best option.
-Luckily, there are a few states that grow olive trees, including California, Georgia, Florida, Texas, Arizona, Oregon, Alabama, and Hawaii.
+Luckily, there are a few states that grow olive trees, including California, Georgia, Florida, Texas, Arizona, Oregon, Alabama and Hawaii.
 Some great USA-produced olive oils include:

-- California Ranch Extra Virgin Olive Oil: Find it in most grocery stores, the California Ranch website and also on Amazon**.
+- California Ranch Extra Virgin Olive Oil: Find it in most grocery stores, on the California Ranch website and also on Amazon**.

 - Bari Organic Extra Virgin Olive Oil: Look for it in select stores across the country or on the Bari website.